The Fischinger Trust

 Photographs and Images

-Please direct requests for image reproduction permission, and other image permission requests to ofischingerinfo (at) gmail.com - please provide full and specific details regarding the publication and requested use (print, online, etc; circulation or print run, editor, publication date, etc.).
-If you are seeking reproduction permission for images to accompany an article, please email text of the article as well.
-Requests generally require 2 weeks processing time or payment of a rush fee..
-And yes, you do need to clear permission before publishing a photograph of Fischinger, a still from his films or an image of his paintings.
+Please direct requests for painting image reproduction permission, and requests to fischingerarchive@msn.com - please provide full and specific details regarding the publication and requested use (print only, ebook, online, etc; circulation or print run, editor of book if applicable, publication date, etc.).
+If you are seeking reproduction permission for painting images to accompany an article, please email text of the article as well.
+Requests generally require 2-4 weeks processing time.
+Permission is required before publishing a photograph of Fischinger, or an image of his paintings.

 Papers, Research Material

-Some materials, including an original Lumigraph, original Motion Painting panels, a few paintings, some animation drawings from Kreise, and some papers (German language, selections from Oskar's early business papers) are at the Deutsches Filmmuseum in Frankfurt, Germany.
+Some materials, including an original Lumigraph, Motion Painting panels, paintings, some animation drawings from Kreise, and papers (German language, some selections from Oskar's early business papers) are at:

 Resources